gvwilson/sensibleadventures/bookster/new.md

 inside the house heard it clang against the water cistern.
 A moment later, they heard Queçenne's quiet sobs.

-"I'll see to her," Saedie said, rising.
+"I'll see to her," Saedanne said, rising.
 "Erileine, make sure you wear your coat."

 "I'm only going up the street," she protested.